 In 2014 I started hosting the Entrepreneur Shabbat Dinner Series on a monthly basis.
 The idea behind the series is to take what is a traditional and historically religious and communal bonding platform—the Shabbat dinner table–and use it to facilitate dialogue and the spirit of entrepreneurship.
 Since we launched, the concept has been warmly received by the investor/entrepreneur community, the media, and the Jewish community at large.

-The dinner series has hosted entrepreneurial people that have started non-profit charities to billion dollar companies.
+The dinner series has hosted entrepreneurial people who have started non-profit charities to billion-dollar companies.
 The following is a partial list of the speakers:

 - Dan Schawbel, a New York Times best-selling author, serial entrepreneur, Fortune 500 consultant, Millennial TV personality, global keynote speaker, career and workplace expert, and start-up advisor.

 - Ari Tolwin, Serial food and beverage entrepreneur, CEO @ happytree Organic Treewater.

 - Tom Sperber & Rena Wasser, CEOs of Hooomi, a Real Estate Development Firm.